<< Click to Display Table of Contents >>

-Start off from the following URL:
+Start from the following URL:

-•[ID_stuff]: The GUID of a specific collection of My stuff as returned when invoking the My Stuff's actions data.
+•[ID_stuff]: The GUID of a specific collection of My stuff as returned when invoking My Stuff's actions data.

 Consider including the following JSON structure to send parameters in the body:

-Similarly, if no parameters are expected, you would use:
+If no parameters are expected, use: